ipld/specs/selectors/selector-syntax.md

 #### Integers

-Integers can be encoded using common integer literals found in programming languages:
+Positive integers can be encoded using base 110:

 ```
 123 # Decimal
-0xfeed # Hex
-0o644 # Octal
-0b1001010 # Binary
 ```

-Note these are case insensitive for both the hex digits as well as the base prefixes.

 #### Strings